Increasing pageviews on your blog should definitely be on the top of your “to do” list.

 3. Make sure that your blog is easy to read.

 Spacing between lines is also important.
-Having white space throughout makes everything easier to read.
+Having plenty of white space throughout your posts makes everything easier to read.

 4. Your blog should be easy to navigate.